COLA-Laboratory/cola_www_src/content/_index.md

 {{< tab "Apr" >}}

+- Congratulations to Tianmeng who has been awarded the EPSRC DLA PhD studentship.
+This is a highly competitive scheme where only 15 studentships will be awarded and the amount of international students is limited to at most 30% (i.e., only international 4 studentship will be awarded across the entire university).
+We are very welcoming Tianmeng to land in Exeter this fall! <i class='fa fa-calendar' style='font-size:19px'></i> Apr 9

 - Glad to share a good news that my nomination to the ACM Senior Member category has been approved the ACM Award Committee today.
 This is a prestigious award for recognizing scientists who have significant contributions to the computing domain.
 I would like to thank all my students, postdocs, and collaborators who worked with me in the past several years!
 Looking forward to working you all for more fun reseach. <i class='fa fa-calendar' style='font-size:19px'></i> Apr 8

 - Congratulations to our recent MSCA Doctoral Networks 2024 proposal has been awarded!
 Glad to join the amazing team to build this multi-million consortium for doctoral training in a critical field of safety for Internet of Energy. <i class='fa fa-calendar' style='font-size:19px'></i> Apr 2